-At a time when the global aviation sector is facing increasing demands to get on a sustainable flightpath, one airport in northern Sweden has gotten a head start with an extensive vision that has led them to become one of Europe’s and probably the world’s first fossil-free airport.
-At the same time the airport is now preparing to become a testcenter for electric powered and vertical-starting aircrafts.
+As the global aviation sector faces increasing demands to get on a sustainable flightpath, one airport in northern Sweden has gained a head start.
+It aims to become Europe’s, and probably the world’s, first fossil-free airport.
+It is also preparing to become a test centre for electrically powered and vertical take-off aircraft.

 Augustenborg Botanical Roof Garden

 With its 9500 sqm the Botanical Roof Garden of Augustenborg is an ever-evolving testbed of urban greening.
 Here you get to see more than 20 different solutions for greening a rooftop, from the most extensive green roofs to biosolar solutions and even a rooftop kitchen garden.